Mister America (Jeffrey Graves): Joining the Justice Society

 Later, Jeffrey appeared at a crime scene in the Mr. America costume with two whips, claiming himself to be the new Mr. America.
 Soon, while investigating more murders by himself, Mr. America was attacked and brutally beaten by Gog.
 He later stumbled into the Justice Society of America Brownstone, barely breathing.
 He lived and it was revealed that Gog was murdering metahuman criminals who claimed to be gods.
 Mr. America was then submitted as a member of the Justice Society.
 During this moment, Gog appeared and took on the JSA.
 Mr. America was not seen throughout the rest of the story arc, but Gog was absorbed by the one true Gog, a god who rose on earth.
 The JSA eventually defeated him.

 Mr. America later recruited his new sidekick, All-American Kid.
 On the day that Mr. America brought All-American Kid to the Brownstone, most of the team left for battle, leaving All-American Kid, Mr. Terrific and King Chimera as the only ones left at the Brownstone.
 All-American Kid then went to Mr. Terrific and stabbed him in the back.
 When the JSA came back and found Mr. Terrific injured, they interrogated All-American Kid.
 After watching the security tape of All-American Kid resisting, it was concluded that he was mind controlled.
 When the villains that the JSA previously fought attacked the Brownstone, Mr. America was knocked out by his sidekick.
 Throughout the rest of the arc, it was revealed that All-American Kid was actually a sociopath named Jeremy Karne.
-He stabbed Mr. Terrific so he wouldn't figure out who he was and he wanted to infiltrate the Justice Society to kidnap Obsidian.
+He stabbed Mr. Terrific so he would not figure out who he was and he wanted to infiltrate the Justice Society to kidnap Obsidian.

 After Jeremy's infiltration, the Justice Society decided to split into two teams.
 Mr. America stayed on the regular JSA team.
 Mr. Terrific, who was alive and was recovering from his injuries, gave Mr. America his whip, saying he made some improvements on it.
 When Mr. America, along with Lightning at his side, tried his whip out by striking it on some cinder blocks, they exploded, with the impact knocking both of them a few feet back.
 At the same time, Mr. America soon helped his team defeat Mordru and then later The Fourth Reich, a Nazi team associated with Jeremy.